 - Be prepared.
 Fill in as much of the following as you can before you call.
-Get help and practice some before doing this by yourself. - Have your calendar ready to be sure you make the appointment where it fits best with your school schedule or work schedule. - When you call, be sure to ask to be put in touch with Dr. (fill in your doctor's or nurse practitioner's name) appointment desk. - Know your date of birth. - Know the name of your insurance provider. - Know the reason you need the appointment. - If you need assistance to get onto the exam table or need an interpreter, be sure to mention it when you call.
+Get help and practice some before doing this by yourself. - Have your calendar ready to be sure you make the appointment where it fits best with your school schedule or work schedule. - Know your date of birth. - Know the name of your insurance provider. - Know the reason you need the appointment. - If you need assistance to get onto the exam table or need an interpreter, be sure to mention it when you call.